The one in a million pretender

-Although i was diagnosed with this rare disease at a young age, there was no knowledge of what symptoms I might suffer as I grew older, everything was guess work for myself and the doctors that I would visit.
+Although I was diagnosed with this rare disease at a young age, there was no knowledge of what symptoms I might experience as I grew older.
+Everything was guess work for myself and the doctors that I would visit.

-After Google searching for treatment, the Haemophilia centre in London contacted an American Doctor- Dr Amy Shapiro in Indianapolis who was working with a pharmaceutical company ProMetic to formulate a drug to treat Hypoplasminogenemia.
+After Google searching for treatment, the Haemophilia centre in London contacted an American Doctor- Dr Amy Shapiro in Indianapolis who was working with a pharmaceutical company to formulate a drug to treat hypoplasminogenemia.

-In 2015 i became part of the clinical trial in Indianapolis.
+In 2015 I became part of the clinical trial in Indianapolis.
 Although I had to give up my job and my life to participate in this trial, I am so glad that I did.
-I’ve finally met other women & men who suffer like me; I've gained a support group where we can share symptoms and provide stories of experiences, whereas before I felt like I suffered alone.
+I’ve finally met other women and men who are like me; I’ve gained a support group where we can share symptoms and provide stories of experiences, whereas before I felt like I experienced this alone.

-I am currently staying in Indianapolis for three months for this clinical trial, self infusing every third day with this incredible drug which makes me feel invincible.
+I am currently staying in Indianapolis for three months for this clinical trial, self infusing every third day with this incredible medicine which makes me feel invincible.

-The drug I am using as part of this trial is currently not FDA approved and will need licensing to become available in the UK, not only that but the cost of the drug is in the tens of thousands and I'm considering whether or not I will ever be able to afford it long term if I don't have funding.
+The medicine I am using as part of this trial is currently not FDA approved and will need licensing to become available in the UK, not only that but the cost of the medicine is in the tens of thousands and I’m considering whether or not I will ever be able to afford it long term if I don’t have funding.